deadpixi/libtmt/README.rst

     library's multibyte encoding functions.
     This means that the library automatically supports any encoding that your operating system does.

-Works Out-of-the-Box
-    libtmt emulates a well-known terminal type (`mach` and/or `mach-color`), the definitions of which have been in the terminfo database since 1998.
-There's no need to install a custom terminfo entry.
-    There's no claiming to be an xterm but only emulating a small subset of its features.
-Any program using terminfo works automatically: this includes vim, emacs, mc, cmus, nano, nethack, ...

 How to Use libtmt
 =================